Ramindu-Shadihara/Linux-practice/README.md

 What I learned : How Nginx works: Proxy, static serving, reverse proxy.,    Log Analysis-access and error logs: what is 200/404/502 etc., Practiced parsing access logs using awk, cut, grep

+I have attached my screenshots of the Linux terminal